 - Socks and underwear in a stuff sack.

 - Buff (Amazon): Good for when I don’t want to wear a hat, as a backup if my hat ever blows away, to keep my neck warm, and to keep bugs off.

 - Sun hat: I use the Outdoor Research Transit (Amazon); it offers reasonable coverage and breathability.

 - Rain coat: I use an Arc’teryx Beta Lt Hybrid Jacket (Amazon).
 It’s pricey but lightweight and effective.

 - Utensils (Amazon).
-Yes, an entire set is totally unnecessary, but, shrug, I like them.
+Yes, an entire set is unnecessary given our choice of meals, but, shrug, I like them.

 - Standard trail stuff, in a mesh sack: